rhysfx/DeckMaster/README.md

 python dashboard.py
 ```

-The dashboard provides a web interface for managing your control panel configuration - currently in works.
+The dashboard provides a web interface for managing your control panel configuration - currently in works and non-functional at all.

 ## Built-in Actions